CalConnect/DEVGUIDE/_Footer.md

-Copyright © 2016 The Calendaring and Scheduling Consortium.
+[Copyright © The Calendaring and Scheduling Consortium](https://www.calconnect.org/about/policies/copyright-licensing).
 The contents of this wiki are freely available licensed via a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).